-If you need a new brake pad, let a professional handle it.
+If you need a new brake pad, let a professional handle this brake job.
 You can expect to pay about $300 per axle, but this can vary depending on the make and model of your vehicle.

 Your brake rotors are the shiny disks that the calipers squeeze against to slow your vehicle down.
-Since they’re so close to the ground, dirt and water can get in, resulting in a rusted or warped rotor.
+Since they’re so close to the ground, dirt and water can get on them, resulting in a rusted or warped rotor.